apachekafka-dotnet-core/confluent-kafka-dotnet/DomainDrivenDesign/Readme.md

 > Build a (relational) data model
 > Identify relevent tasks and data tables
 > Build a user interface
-> Closee to what users wanted
+> Close to what users wanted

-###Ubiquitous Language --
+###Ubiquitous Language
 Primary goal of avoiding misunderstanding and making the languge of the business as done in the organization in day to day all form of communication.(user stories, Request for changes (RFC)

-### Bounded Context ---
+### Bounded Context
---Any elements of the ubiquitous language
+-	Any elements of the ubiquitous language
---If language is same, context is same.
+-	If language is same, context is same.
---Each context has its own architecture and implementation
+-	Each context has its own architecture and implementation

--- Remove duplication
+-	Remove duplication
--- Integrate component with-in system
+-	Integrate component with-in system

 ###Context Mapping --